 As Earth moves around the sun, the Earth’s change of position will cause Saturn and Antares to rise about four minutes earlier with each passing day or about one-half hour earlier with each passing week.
 After a few more weeks, you’ll actually see Saturn and Antares lighting up the sky at right at nightfall.

-Earth will pass between Saturn and the sun on June 3, 2016.
+Earth will pass between Saturn and the sun on June 15, 2017.
 That is Saturn’s yearly opposition, and it marks the middle of the best time of year to see this planet.
-So start watching it now!
-You’ll enjoy it for many weeks to come.

-After coming up in the eastern part of the sky this early evening, Saturn will continue to climb upward throughout the evening hours.
-This world will soar to its highest spot in the sky after the midnight hour.
-It’ll be low in the west at morning dawn.
+After coming up in the eastern part of the sky sometime this evening, Saturn and Antares will continue to climb upward throughout the evening hours.
+The two will soar to their highest spot in the sky after the midnight hour.
+They’ll be low in the west at morning dawn.
 To distinguish the two, look for golden Saturn to shine with a steadier light than sparkly, ruddy-colored Antares.

 Saturn is the most distant world we can easily see with unaided eye.
 It shines as brightly as as a bright star, a touch brighter than the first-magnitude star Antares.
 But Saturn does not come close to matching the brilliance of the evening’s brightest planet, Jupiter.

-So, in less a week from now, the planet Saturn will be at opposition (opposite the sun in Earth’s sky).
+So, a little more than two weeks from now, the planet Saturn will be at opposition (opposite the sun in Earth’s sky).
 Saturn will be out all night long at that juncture, rising in the east around sunset and setting in the west around sunrise.
-Note the beautiful contrast of color between golden Saturn, red Mars and ruddy Antares!
+Note the beautiful contrast of color between golden Saturn and ruddy Antares!
 It won’t be too much longer before Saturn stays out from dusk until dawn.

-Bottom line: Earth will pass between the sun and Saturn on June 3.
-The best time of year to see the planet is nearly here.
+Bottom line: Earth will pass between the sun and Saturn on June 15, 2017.
+The best time of year to see the planet is near.